Changissnz/nu_merchant_principal/README.md

 step in their attack sequence.
-In this example, it could be safely assumed that the alerted member of the group has to put aside some of their potential temporal energy in order to appropriately respond to the alert, an adversary is attempting to attack the variable that the alerted member is currently using in its running functionalities.
+In this example, it could be safely assumed that the alerted member of the group has to put aside some of their potential temporal energy in order to appropriately respond to the alert; an adversary is attempting to attack the variable that the alerted member is currently using in its running functionalities.